jresmith/workhorse-aws-terraform/documentation/Reliability/DesignDecisions.md

 # Design Decisions

 ## Purpose
-This document explains the **architectural decisions**, **tradeoffs**, and **rationale** behind the Workhorse platform.
+This document explains the architectural decisions, tradeoffs, and ationalebehind the Workhorse platform.
 It is written to demonstrate engineering maturity, reliability thinking, and the ability to justify technical choices in a real SRE/Platform Engineering environment.

 ---